ToanTim/ML---simulate-human-action-on-PC/README.md

 1. **Research and Setup:**

-   - Familiarize yourself with the game mechanics of "Rise of Kingdoms".
+   - Familiarize yourself with the game mechanics.
    - Install necessary tools and libraries such as Python, OpenCV, and PyAutoGUI.
    - Set up your development environment.